BR-158 (Brazil highway)

 BR-158 is a federal highway of Brazil.
 One of the longest highways in the country, the 3955.0 km road connects Altamira, Pará, to Santana do Livramento on the Uruguayan border where it joins Route 5 (Uruguay).

-In the original planning of the Ministry of Transportation, its starting point should be located between highways BR-230 and PA-415 in the municipality of Altamira in the state of Pará.
-However, this link with Altamira was never built; With that, the highway itself only begins even in Redenção, in the south of the state.
-Despite being long, some sections of the highway do not connect with the original route, triggering in several parts "interposed" with other state and federal highways; Considering only the officially existing sections, the highway is 2,773 kilometers long.
+In the original planning of the Ministry of Transportation, its starting point was intended to be located between highways BR-230 and PA-415 in the municipality of Altamira in the state of Pará.
+However, this link with Altamira was never built; with that, the highway itself only begins in Redenção, in the south of the state.
+Despite being long, some sections of the highway do not connect with the original route, triggering in several parts "interposed" with other state and federal highways; considering only the officially existing sections, the highway is 2,773 kilometers long.

 Unlike most longitudinal highways, it does not cross any Brazilian capital.
 It is one of the main highways in the interior of Brazil together with BR-163 and BR-364.

-The highway is extremely important for states like Mato Grosso, the largest producer of grains in the country (the state is the largest producer of soybeans, corn, cotton, the third largest producer of beans, and the sixth largest producer of sugar cane). of the country), in addition to having the largest herd of cattle in the country, more than 30 million head of cattle, which represents almost 14% of the national production alone.
-The paving and maintenance of the highway, which still has tracts of land, is considered an important factor of economic development, which interferes with transportation costs and the price of goods that reach the final consumer.
+The highway is extremely important for states like Mato Grosso, the largest producer of grains in the country (the state is the largest producer of soybeans, corn, and cotton, the third largest producer of beans, and the sixth largest producer of sugar cane in the country), in addition to having the largest herd of cattle in the country, more than 30 million head of cattle, which represents almost 14% of the national production alone.
+The paving and maintenance of the highway, which still has tracts of land, is considered an important factor in economic development, which interferes with transportation costs and the price of goods that reach the final consumer.
 The Araguaia Valley, where the road passes, is an important pole of the state's development.
 In 2005, the former Secretary of Infrastructure of Brazil, Luiz Antônio Pagot, mentioned that "the BR-158 is a structuring and multimodal axis that combines the highway with the waterway and the railroad, which is why it is of great importance."
 Also according to him, "the completion of the paving works on BR-158 will give competitiveness not only to agribusiness in the state of Mato Grosso, but will also make it possible for the port of Ponta da Madeira to be an export corridor for others. products that can be incorporated It will also create opportunities to return cargo from the northeast.
 Ships coming from abroad can bring agricultural inputs and other products.
-BR-158 will connect with two main railways: the Carajás, which runs from the Carajás depots. (in Pará)) to the Ponta de Madeira terminal in São Luiz (Maranhão), and the Norte-Sul railway, which is currently located in Estreito, Tocantins, and has been descending to the state of Goiás ".
+BR-158 will connect with two main railways: the Carajás, which runs from the Carajás depots. (in Pará)) to the Ponta de Madeira terminal in São Luiz (Maranhão), and the Norte-Sul railway, which is currently located in Estreito, Tocantins, and has been moving to the state of Goiás.